 1 credit (EL)

 Language in its broadest sense.
 Discussion of phonetics, sound laws, and the linguistic relationship between English and other modern languages.
 Dialect geography, semantic change, bilingualism, and other topics.
 Study of the cultural roots of the Western Indo-European language family.
-3 credits.
+4 credits

-Preparatory work for MDLA 483, MLFR 485, MLJP 485, and MLSP-485.
-Construction of a portfolio during the year abroad including self assessment of progress in all skills and increased cultural understanding, representative coursework, and oral interviews.
+Preparatory work for MDLA 483, MLFR 485, MLJP 485, and MLSP 485.
+Construction of a portfolio during the year abroad including self assessment of progress in all skills and increased cultural understanding, representative coursework, oral interviews.
 See Majors Manual for specific requirements related to each language.
 All required items must be turned in on time as a prerequisite for admittance to MDLA 483.
-2 credits.
+2 credits

 Advanced study opportunity for outstanding students to assist faculty members in the classroom.
 Focus on course content and pedagogy.
 May not be repeated for credit.
-Prerequisites: Application and consent of instructor.
-3 credits.
-(S/U) (EL)
+Prerequisites: application and consent of instructor.
+3 credits (Satisfactory/Unsatisfactory) (EL)

 Integration of students' personal experiences living and studying abroad with the course work completed on campus and abroad for the language major.
 Emphasis on the role of language, both verbal and non-verbal, in cross-cultural interactions.
-Prerequisites: senior standing, acceptance as a language major, and MDLA 380.
-2-4 credits.
-(MWI)
+Prerequisites: MDLA 380, senior standing and acceptance as a language major.
+2-4 credits (MWI)

 Practical experience in a work setting drawing upon the specialized skills developed by language majors.
 Additional expertise as required for a given internship setting (marketing, communications, leadership potential, etc.).
 Preference given to language majors and minors.
 40 hours on-site for each enrolled credit.
-Prerequisites: Advanced language proficiency, complete preapplication, departmental approval.
-1-3 credits.
-(S/U) (EL)
+Prerequisites: advanced language proficiency, complete preapplication and departmental approval.
+1-3 credits (Satisfactory/Unsatisfactory) (EL)